harfbuzz/boring-expansion-spec/VARC.md

 ## Processing

 The component glyphs to be loaded use the coordinate values specified (with any variations applied if present).

-For any unspecified axis, the value used depends on flag bit 1.
+For any unspecified axis, the value used depends on flag `RESET_UNSPECIFIED_AXES.
 If the flag is set, then the normalized value zero is used.
 If the flag is clear the axis values from current glyph being processed (which itself might recursively come from the font or its own parent glyphs) are used.
-For example, if the font variations have `wght`=.25 (normalized), and current glyph being processed is using `wght`=.5 because it was referenced from another VarComposite glyph itself, when referring to a component that does _not_ specify the `wght` axis, if flag bit 1 is set, then the value of `wght`=0 (default) will be used.
-If flag bit 1 is clear, `wght`=.5 (from current glyph) will be used.
+For example, if the font variations have `wght`=.25 (normalized), and current glyph being processed is using `wght`=.5 because it was referenced from another VarComposite glyph itself, when referring to a component that does _not_ specify the `wght` axis, if the flag bit is set, then the value of `wght`=0 (default) will be used.
+If the flag bit is clear, `wght`=.5 (from current glyph) will be used.

 The component location and transform can vary.
 These variations are stored in